 Many recruiters come to Australia initially on a working holiday visa (subclass 417) which permits you to work for a maximum period of 6 months for any one employer.
 The 417 visas are valid for 12 months but in recent times have been revised to 24 months if certain conditions are met.
 For a Recruitment Consultant looking for work there are rarely opportunities for such a short period of time in the recruitment industry.
 Therefore, many employers would look to “sponsor” a candidate on a business class visa for a period of 2 years, a second 2 year visa is available at the end of this period.
 The “sponsor” is the terminology used to describe the entity that will take sponsorship responsibility for your visa during your stay in Australia – your employer.
 All applications for visas are made to the Department of Immigration and strict criteria must be met for such a visa.

 Most recruitment agencies in Australia are set up and able to sponsor recruitment consultants.
 The majority of our agency clients are open to sponsoring overseas talent.
-However, costs associated with sponsoring individuals have recently increased, so a higher level of commitment and dedication will be expected from you for companies to commit to this investment.
+However, costs associated with sponsoring individuals have recently increased, therefore a higher level of commitment and dedication will be expected from you for companies to commit to this investment.
 It is much more difficult to secure sponsorship for internal recruitment positions; competition for these opportunities is high on a local level and most consultants applying already have their PR, coming with no restrictions or cost to the business.

 You may include the following family members in your visa application: